-Why Pollinators Need Your Help on World Bee Day
+World Bee Day: Why Pollinators Need Your Help

-May 20 celebrates World Bee Day and the birth of beekeeper pioneer Anton Janša.
-But why are pollinators so important and why do they need our help?
+World Bee Day (May 20) celebrates the birth of beekeeper pioneer Anton Janša.
+But why are pollinators so important, and why do they need your help?

-World Bee Day acknowledges and raises international awareness to the role bees and other pollinators play in the ecosystem.
+World Bee Day acknowledges and raises international awareness of the role bees and pollinators play in the ecosystem.

-Pollinators are animals that move pollen from the male anther of a flower, to the female stigma of a flower.
-This encourages fertilisation of the ovules in the flower by the male gametes from the pollen grains.
-Fertilisation of the flower allows the flower to seed, reproduce and disperse.
+Pollinators are animals that move pollen from the male anther of a flower to the female stigma of a flower.
+This process encourages fertilisation of the ovules in the flowers by the male gametes from the pollen grains.
+Fertilisation of the flower allows the flower to seed, reproduce, and disperse.

-The most commonly known and major pollinators are bees, however there are many others; including certain types of wasps, ants, flies, mosquitoes, moths, butterflies, bats, birds, rodents, lizards and even humans.
+Bees are the most common pollinators.
+Other pollinators include certain wasps, ants, flies, mosquitoes, moths, butterflies, bats, birds, rodents, lizards, and humans.

-Estimations indicate that insects, birds and bats are responsible for pollinating at least one third of the human food supply.
-With bees pollinating the majority; whether wild, or domesticated.
+Estimations indicate that insects, birds, and bats are responsible for pollinating at least one-third of the human food supply.
+Wild or domesticated bees are responsible for pollinating the majority.

 Bees feed on nectar primarily as an energy source and pollen for protein and nutrients.
 Pollen is also a food source for larvae.

-Bees tend to live socially in colonies; typically honey bees, bumblebees and stingless bees.
-Over 16,000 known species of bees populate the planet; recognised by seven biological families.
-Excluding Antartica, bees can be found on every continent and in every habitat on the planet where there are insect-pollinated flowering plants.
+Bees often live socially in colonies, typically honey bees, bumblebees, and stingless bees.
+Over 16,000 known species of bees populate the planet, recognised by seven biological families.
+Excluding Antarctica, bees are found on every continent and in every habitat where insect-pollinated flowers grow.

-One of the many fascinating things about bees, is how they communicate with each other.
-Take a look at the video below to see how they communicate in order to locate and collect resources.
+One of the many fascinating things about bees is how they communicate together.
+The video below shows how bees communicate with each other to locate and collect resources.

-Between 1980 and 2013, Nature Communications carried out an analysis on 353 wild bee and hoverfly species across Britain.
+Between 1980 and 2013, Nature Communications analysed 353 wild bee and hoverfly species across Britain.

-The analysis found that over the 23 years their was an overall decrease in the wild insects by 33%.
-They noted that some species did increase in population, but overall this still equated to a decline.
+The analysis found that over the 23 years there was an overall decrease in the wild insects by 33%.
+They noted that some species increased in population but overall still equated to a decline.

-The reason for this decline in species is due to a number of pressures facing pollinators, including: habitat loss, climate change, and pesticides.
+The reason species are declining is due to many pressures facing pollinators, including habitat loss, climate change, and pesticides.

 "Trends of two example bee species illustrate contrasting patterns of change among species.
 Time series for Bombus humilis(blue) and Colletes succinctus (red) show the mean (solid line) and limits of the 95% credible intervals (dashed lines) of the posterior distribution of annual occupancy estimates"

-Bee and pollinator conservation is important for many different reasons and here's how you can help.
+Bee and pollinator conservation is critical for many different reasons.
+Here's how you can help.

 - Stop using pesticides.
 Pesticides travel further than just the area you are spraying, especially on a windy day and can wipe out entire bee colonies.

 - Encourage wild and native plants to grow.
-Bees need their natural habitat to survive, and plants that are rich in nectar.
-They also help to pollinate and disperse these plants over a wider area and provide natural habitats for other insects.
+Bees need their natural habitat to survive and plants rich in nectar.
+They also help to pollinate and disperse these plants over a wider area providing natural habitats for other insects.

 - Look out for bees.
-During summer bees can become exhausted due to the heat and end up lying on the pavement, appearing to be dead.
-This is not always the case however, as you can sometimes help by moving them to a safe, shaded place/flower; or feed them a water and sugar solution 1:2.
-Bees can become dependent on this solution though, so it should only be given in emergencies
+During summer, bees can become exhausted due to the heat and lay on the pavement, appearing to be dead.
+This is not always the case, however, as sometimes you can help by moving them to a safe, shaded place/flower or feeding them a water and sugar solution 1:2.
+Bees can become dependent on this solution, so it should only be for emergencies.

 - Put out water.
-Bees tire, just as humans do and sometimes they just need somewhere to refuel before continuing their journey.
-Put out some water in a dish with some pebbles in it.
-This allows bees to balance on the pebbles and to get a drink without drowning.
+Bees tire, just like humans do, and sometimes they need somewhere to refuel before continuing their journey.
+Putting out water in a dish full of pebbles allows bees to balance on the pebbles and to safely get a drink without drowning.

 - Create wild areas.
-Wild areas that attract bugs and insects are great as they provide a source of food for not only bees, but many other pollinators and insects.
-Log piles, long grass, wild flowers and stinging nettles are a good example of how you can do this.
+Wild areas that attract bugs and insects provide a source of food for bees and many other pollinators and insects.
+Log piles, long grass, wildflowers and stinging nettles are good examples of how you can do this.

 "Bees are a type of fly, hardworking, created by God to provide man with all needed honey and wax.
 Amongst all God's beings there are none so hard working and useful to man with so little attention needed for its keep as the bee."